Criminal record: Slovenia

 Criminal record information in Slovenia is looked after by the Department for Criminal Records and Educational Measures (DCREM), this is based at the Ministry of Justice.
 Among other things the DCREM maintains a database which holds information on convicted criminals.

 Although this database is not public, applications for a criminal records disclosure can be made to the DCREM, anyone who has lived in Slovenia for a significant amount of time may apply for the disclosure of a particular criminal record.
-Although perspective employers cannot request a copy directly from the DCREM, they must request this from the perspective employee.
+Although prospective employers cannot request a copy directly from the DCREM, they must request this from the prospective employee.

 The time in which a conviction remains on a person's criminal record depends on the type of conviction received, i.e. The longer the prison sentence served the longer the conviction remains on the record, up to 15 years.
 If a conviction is 15 years' imprisonment this shall never be removed from the criminal record.
 However, if the conviction is removed, then all rights are given back to the person in question, as if the conviction had never been received at all.

 The driving license of those who reject the sobriety test may be revoked permanently, and their revocation stays in records indefinitely.
 At the European Court of Human Rights, there is currently a case pending which aims at the ruling that permanent keeping of the records is excessive.